After 9/11, turbans made Sikhs targets

 - Often, attackers mistake Sikhs for Muslims because of their turbans

-(CNN)Earlier this month, Prabhjot Singh sat down with his 4-year-old son Sukam and tried for the first time to explain the horrific incident that altered the Manhattan family's life.
+(CNN)Earlier this month, Prabhjot Singh sat down with his 4-year-old son Hukam and tried for the first time to explain the horrific incident that altered the Manhattan family's life.

 "A few years ago, a few men hurt me because of what I looked like, because they thought I was bad," Singh said.

-Sukam stared back, confused.
+Hukam stared back, confused.
 "Why?" he asked.

 "Their hearts were asleep and they were not thinking about Papaji as a person," Singh said, using a Punjabi term of respect for father.